Showing posts with label Outdoor Activities. Show all posts

 Aside from its beauty, Sand Harbor has so much more going on for itself.
 It has a restaurant, places to wash the sand off your feet, an underrated gift shop/museum that I think more people should be talking about, a beloved and widely celebrated annual Lake Tahoe Shakespeare Festival that features proper plays and entertainment that take place during the most magical time of the day - sunset time - against the most epic background of water, shoreline, and a blanket of endless majestic evergreens, and so much more.
 Catch Twelfth Night, Shakespeare's romantic comedy, and Peter and the Suncatcher, a playful Peter Pan sequel, now through August 24, 2025.

 Another thing I love about this beach is its design.
-You have your main beach area with its water sports rentals, restaurant & museum, and a wood walkway connecting to some lookouts, another smaller more intimate beach section with huge climbable boulders, the event area, a rentable pavilions, and a quieter boat launch/docking area.
+You have your main beach area with its water sports rentals, restaurant & museum, and a wood walkway connecting to some lookouts, another smaller more intimate beach section with huge climbable boulders, the event area, a rentable pavilion, and a quieter boat launch/docking area.

 Not to mention its location on the stunning, less developed North shore and proximity to the main part of Incline Village, an underrated part of Lake Tahoe that's loaded with everything needed for a memorable & fun visit.

-A Note
+A Personal Note

 My daughter just started the 6th grade yesterday (tears).
 I can remember when I was in the 6th like it was just yesterday!
 Bottom line: TIME FLIES.
 And that's a big reason why I seize every moment I get to do the things I love, with the people I love.